-A total of 8,070 students in the class of 2016, 8,390 students in the class of 2015, and 9,295 students in the class of 2014 were excluded from campus and district longitudinal rates calculated for state accountability purposes in 2017 (Table 48 on facing page, Table 49 on page 114, and Table 50 on page 115, respectively).
+A total of 7,552 students in the class of 2017, 8,628 students in the class of 2016, and 8,482 students in the class of 2015 were excluded from campus and district longitudinal rates calculated for state accountability purposes in 2018 (Table 48 on facing page, Table 49 on page 120, and Table 50 on page 121, respectively).
 For each student in the three classes, all exclusions that applied in the district of his or her final status were counted.
 The majority of students, represented in the first seven rows of each table, met one exclusion criterion in their districts of final status.
 Students who met multiple exclusion criteria were counted only in the "two or more exclusions" category.
 Some exclusions applied only to students assigned specific final statuses or whose final statuses were in specific years.
 For example, only students enrolled in the fifth, sixth, or seventh years of the cohort were excluded for being ineligible for FSP funding because students are considered eligible for funding during the first four years of high school.
 Also, only continuing special education students were excluded if they had met graduation requirements, were at least 18 years of age, but were still working toward completing an Individualized Educational Plan.
-In addition, students courtordered to attend GED programs who did not earn GED certificates and students incarcerated in state jails or federal penitentiaries as adults were assigned final statuses of dropout because the exclusions were identified through leaver codes associated with dropping out (see the section "Accounting for Students by Districts" on page 34 for additional information).
+In addition, students court-ordered to attend GED programs who did not earn GED certificates and students incarcerated in state jails or federal penitentiaries as adults were assigned final statuses of dropout because the exclusions were identified through leaver codes associated with dropping out (see the section "Accounting for Students by Districts" on page 38 for additional information).
 Students excluded from campus and district rates for state accountability purposes were not excluded from state-level rates.
-Nevertheless, had these students been excluded: (a) the four-year graduation rate for the class of 2016 would have been 1.9 percentage points higher (91.0%), and the continuation, GED certification, and dropout rates would have been 0.9, 0.1, and 0.9 percentage points lower (3.3%, 0.4%, and 5.3%), respectively; (b) the five-year extended graduation rate for the class of 2015 would have been 1.7 percentage points higher (93.0%), and the continuation, GED certification, and dropout rates would have been 0.5, 0.1, and 1.1 percentage points lower (0.7%, 0.7%, and 5.6%), respectively; and (c) the six-year
+Nevertheless, had these students been excluded: (a) the four-year graduation rate for the class of 2017 would have been 1.6 percentage points higher (91.3%), and the continuation and dropout rates each would have been 0.8 percentage points lower (3.2% and 5.1%, respectively); (b) the five-year extended graduation rate for the class of 2016 would have been 1.7 percentage points higher (93.3%), and the continuation, TxCHSE recipient, and dropout rates would have been 0.6, 0.1, and 1.1 percentage